MasoniteFramework/docs/features/commands.md

 ## Optional Arguments

 Optional arguments are defined with dashes and can be used in any order in the command call.
-An optional argument can have a short name: `--force` option could have a short name `--f`.
+An optional argument `--force` can have a short name `--f`.

-Here is how to define an optional argument called `force` with a description:
+Here is how to define two optional arguments `iterations` and `force` with a description:
 ```python
 """
 command_name